paulavishek/Nexus-360/CONTRIBUTING.md

-# Contributing to Project Management Chatbot
+# Contributing to Nexus360

-Thank you for your interest in contributing to the Project Management Chatbot!
+Thank you for your interest in contributing to Nexus360!
 This document provides guidelines and instructions for contributing to this project.

 ## 📋 Table of Contents